All Episodes

 Alex, this is the biggest deal in the world.

-Because we can make coin off it.
+Yeah, we could make coin off it.

 jordan holmes